Jack Ma: How a Poor English Teacher Became the Richest Man of China

 The first time he took the test, Jack got a 0 for the math section.

-After four trials, he eventually passed and was admitted at university to study a bachelor’s of English, paid by the Australian family because he couldn’t afford it (mind that at the time, China was really cheap and it didn’t cost much for the Australian family to offer Jack an education.
-After all, they were friends).
+After four trials, he eventually passed and was admitted at university to study a bachelor’s of English, paid by the Australian family because he couldn’t afford it (mind that at the time, China was really cheap and it didn’t cost much for the Australian family to offer Jack an education).

 After his studies, Jack became an English teacher and as China was opening itself to foreign investments and trade, Jack sought a way to help Chinese factories find customers overseas.

 Having noticed that the language barriers were a huge problem, Jack set up a translation company, which failed after three years.

 It is during a trip to the US that Jack discovered the Internet.